 When parents have children from a previous marriage, one parent’s children may get left out, or conflict may arise between the stepchildren, between the children, or between the parents.
 We can help address these important and complex situations to reduce conflict.

-Your Children Are Not Responsible, or Are Married to Someone Who May Not Be Responsible
+Your Children Are Not Responsible or Are Married to Someone Who Is Not Responsible

-If you are self-employed or have rental property, it is important that you understand that there can be a significant time delay before the court appoints a personal representative that has the authority to care for rental property or your business in your absence.
-Essentially, without planning there will be a period of time when your rental property and/or business has to run itself.
+If you are self-employed or have rental property, it is important to know that there can be a significant delay before the court appoints a personal representative who has the authority to care for your business or rental property in your absence.
+Essentially, without planning, there will be a period of time when your rental property and/or business has to run itself.

-Unless you plan ahead, if you become terminally ill or incapacitated, you likely will not be able to make decisions for yourself.
-If you have not determined who can make decisions for you, decided what decisions they can make for you, and when they can make the decisions for you, you are again relying on the court to make those choices for you, and they may not make the kind of decisions you’d want.
+If you become terminally ill or incapacitated, you likely will not be able to make decisions for yourself unless you plan ahead.
+If you have not determined who can make decisions for you, decided what decisions they can make for you, and when they can make the decisions for you, you are again relying on the court to make those choices for you – and they may not make the decisions you’d want.

-The amount you can inherit free of taxes is $5,250,000 for 2013.
-Estate tax rates are roughly 40%.
-Retirement accounts (IRAs or 401(k)s, etc.) are rarely coordinated with estate plans, which could result in significant tax problems.
-Therefore, it is imperative that a plan be created to ensure that tax benefits are not wasted.
+The amount you can inherit free of taxes is $11.4 million for 2019.
+Retirement accounts (IRAs, 401(k)s, etc.) are rarely coordinated with estate plans, which could result in significant tax problems.
+Therefore, it is imperative that a plan is created to ensure that tax benefits are not wasted.
 We can help you maximize your estate tax savings — let us guide you on the path toward preserving your family’s future.

-Many problems can exist with the ownership of property in joint tenancy.
-The property may become part of a court process if one joint owner becomes mentally disabled, and the ability to sell, transfer, or rent the property may not be possible.
-Huge tax liabilities can occur with any person who ends up with the property after the passing of the second to last joint owner.
+Many problems can arise with property ownership in joint tenancy.
+The property may become part of a court process if one joint owner becomes mentally disabled.
+You may not be able to sell, transfer, or rent the property.
+Anyone who ends up with the property after the second-to-last joint owner passes away can face huge tax liabilities.
 Joint tenancy may expose joint property to unintended creditors.
 Joint ownership may also cause a will to fail in its distribution.